Teaching & Class Offerings:

 I'll be adding more classes over the next few months.

 Current Class Offerings

-Here are the descriptions for the classes I’ll be teaching in 2013.
-It’s a varied offering with 7 building classes and 4 on water classes.
+Here are the descriptions for the classes I’ll be teaching in 2014.
+It’s a varied offering with 6 + building classes and 2 on water classes.
 A detailed list of dates and the venues can be found at the bottom of this page.
 I'll be adding dates as they are firmed up.
 I'll also be offering a one week course in my shop in April.
 Three builders will be able to build a Willow, QuickBeam or Fox Canoe in my shop.
 Stand by for the date.

 Building the Willow or QickBeam Sea Kayak: